SS V. A. Fogg: Sinking

 An examination revealed that the cargo section was almost totally destroyed by the explosion, and the engine order telegraph still registering "full ahead".
 All of V.A.
 Foggs crew members lost their lives.
 However, the chief radio officer, William A. Shaw, had left the ship for an emergency medical procedure only a few hours before the ship exploded.

 The Coast Guard investigation revealed a lack of proper training by the crew or contractors in venting and cleaning benzene, which can explode if residual fumes come in contact with an electrical charge; such a charge may have come from a "red devil" blower, a device used to ventilate spaces.
 Witnesses had seen red devil blowers lowered into the holds by the crew in the past, and one was recovered from the wreckage, in the hold and rigged to be used.

 Within a year of her sinking, V. A. Fogg was subject to the writings of various Bermuda Triangle authors, some contending that no bodies were recovered except that of the captain, who was found sitting in his cabin still holding a coffee cup.
 The explanations were easily refuted by official United States Coast Guard records and photographs, as well as the recovery of several bodies.
 John Wallace Spencer (author of Limbo of the Lost) claimed the incident had "paranormal" connections, for which he was widely ridiculed by fellow researchers and skeptical writers alike.
 In fact, three bodies were recovered (only two, including the captain, were identified), and it was not even close to the Bermuda Triangle.

 Currently, the wreckage of V.A.
-Fogg shares space with a number of sunken Liberty ships and barges in what has since been called the Freeport Liberty Ship Reef Site, an underwater park catering to scuba enthusiasts and fishermen.
+Fogg shares space with a number of sunken Liberty ships and barges in what has since been called the Freeport Liberty Ship Reef Site, an underwater park catering to fishermen.